E-Learning Lessons from the Corporate World

 Handbook of Research on Instructional Systems and Technology

-The chapter examines the development of online learning systems in corporations, corporate utilization of reusable learning modules, and the various forms of assessment and knowledge certification used to ensure and improve the quality of the learning outcomes.
-Corporations continue to embrace e-learning, at a dramatic rate.
-This is partly driven by a desire for cost reduction and partly to ensure that all staff to have the required skills and competencies for their jobs.
-Organizations are increasingly linking the e-learning/e-training systems with other modules of their human resource management systems and this chapter includes a case example to illustrate such linkages.
-Universities have demonstrated progress in e-learning but remain in a position to learn much from e-learning developments in the corporate world.
-In sum, the chapter provides an overview of corporate experiences with e-learning/e-training and how these might be transferred to the academic world; it also sounds a note of warning for the universities should they fail to observe the ongoing development of corporate e-learning systems.
+This chapter examines the development of online learning systems, how they incorporate reusable learning modules and how various forms of assessment are employed to improve the quality of the learning outcomes.
+Corporations are adopting online learning, or e-learning, at a dramatic rate, partly driven by a desire for cost reduction and partly to ensure that all staff have the required skills and ability to their jobs.
+Organizations are increasingly linking the systems for delivery of this learning into human resource management systems.
+Universities, despite some movement to e-learning are in a position to learn form the developments in the corporate world.
+A case study is used to illustrate many of the concepts discussed.
+In conclusion, the chapter suggests how these corporate experiences might be transferred into the academic world and sounds a note of warning for the universities if they fail to match the corporate offerings.

 Han, Hyo-Joo, Geoffrey Dick, Thomas L. Case, Craig Van Slyke.

-Handbook of Research on Instructional Systems and Technology, Holim Song and Terry Kidd (Ed.), 1: 446-469 Hershey: IGI-Global.
+Handbook of Research on Instructional Systems and Technology, Terry T. Kidd and Holim Song (Ed.): 446-469 Hershey, PA: IGI-Global.